- Community-sponsored events have the most impact when they bring citizens together who may not otherwise meet one another (Leroux & Bernadska, 2014).

 List 2.
 Public Service Considerations That Marginally Improve Overall Community Performance

-Providing more convenient access to information about university Extension programs
+- Providing more convenient access to information about university Cooperative Extension programs

 Making minor modifications to public services will not necessarily result in instant improvements to overall community performance.
 However, if changes to public services are made along with other community-performance measures (e.g., modifications to neighborhoods and public schools), the results will become noticeable over time.
 The point is not to seek instant results but rather to establish practices that provide citizens with as many of their needs and desires as possible.